COMMUNICATING CULTURE: CONCEPTS AND FRAMEWORKS - 2024/5

 Thus, the summative assessment for this module consists of:

-• Assessment 1: Blog post portfolio, 40% (addresses learning outcomes 1, 2, 3 and 4) – students are asked to draw on their knowledge of cultural criticism and analyse cultural object of their choosing, drawing on key theories, concepts and frameworks of their choosing, considering a wider public as audience.
+• Assessment 1: Blog post, (addresses learning outcomes 1, 2, 3 and 4) – students are asked to draw on their knowledge of cultural criticism and analyse one cultural object of their choosing, drawing on key theories, concepts and frameworks of their choosing, considering a wider public as audience.

 Formative Assessment & Feedback

 Students are encouraged to test out ideas in class discussions with peers and the lecturer.
-They will receive feedback on their progress in class and will be given the opportunity for feedback on their blog post ideas and final essay plan.
+They will receive feedback on their progress in class and will be given the opportunity for feedback on their blog post ideas in class and feedback and consultation hours.
 The summative feedback for Assessment 1 will be returned before the Assessment 2 deadline and will function as a feedforward for their final submission.

 Module aims